kiaanonthehub/Dewey-Decimal-System/README.md

 -  Advanced UI Gestures – Drag and Drop feature
 -  Custom Countdown Timer Class
 ---
+## Notes
+-  Please note the score does not carry over if the user wishes to play again
+-  The users score is based on a timer and difficulty selected
+-  The user may save their score at any point in time and play again from startign at 0
+-  Bonus points have been implemented , depending on the difficulty saved
+---
 ## Links
 -  Task 1 Video Presentation (https://youtu.be/VcTeVgUjbuY)
 -  Task 2 Video Presentation (https://www.youtube.com/watch?v=hzfGaSsPjNQ)